ahusejn1/TeamApple_Big_Scale_Analytics/README.md

 For C1
 For C2

+### Contributions
+Our dataset has a total of 1124 annotated sentences

 ### Problem solving approach
 To create our model we will have to use different features that would potentially increase the accuracy.
 One popular feature to consider is the “(log) word frequency to text difficulty ratio”.
 A useful tool for that can be the wordstats text analysis library in Python.
 Another important aspect and feature we need to consider is the cognativity.
 Cognates are words that are similar in both meaning and form in two languages (example : important-important, reason-raison, etc.) Based on some articles we read, the way around cognates is to simply lower the difficulty level of the sentence in which cognates are found.
 We can consider cognates as words that are similarly written, but we can encounter “false friends” (words that are written similarly in Botha languages but mean different things).
 At the moment, we are considering going on with similarly written words as cognates, regardless of the possible differences in meaning, being aware that it can give us false positives in certain cases.
 We might slightly change our methodology in this aspect, in case some other way to go about this issue comes to our minds in the later stages.